Sjeiti/ronvalstarnl/src/data/markdown/page_about.md

 I love writing [JavaScript](/search/javascript).
 So naturally I also know a lot about [DOM](/search/dom), [HTML](/search/html) and [CSS](/search/css).
 My favorite work is streamlining [build](/search/build) processes, refactoring and optimizing DOM and JavaScript for [speed](/search/speed).

-Among the JavaScript frameworks and libraries I've used are [Angular](/search/angular), [Vue](/search/vue), [React](/search/react), [Backbone](/search/backbone), [jQuery](/search/jquery), [ThreeJS](/search/threejs) etc...
+Among the JavaScript frameworks and libraries I've used are [React](/search/react), [Vue](/search/vue), [Angular](/search/angular), [Backbone](/search/backbone), [jQuery](/search/jquery), [ThreeJS](/search/threejs).
 But I will never start projects with a specific framework by default.
 The choice to add abstractions should be weighed carefully.

 For backend I mostly resort to [NodeJS](/search/node) or [PHP](/search/php).
 The latter often with [Laravel](/search/laravel) or [Wordpress](/search/wordpress).
-But I've also mandhandled Java, Python and .NET.
+But I've also used Java, Python and .NET.
+Don't call me full-stack though, imho that term is moot.

 ## role

+Sometimes I work on solo- or open-source projects but mostly I like to work in teams.
 In a team my role is mostly lead- or senior front-end developer.
 I care greatly about code quality backed by build processes.
 But I also think the strictness should reflect the team's experience.

-Since my formal background is graphic- and interaction design this strive towards consistency also emerges in those fields.
+My formal background is graphic- and interaction design and I strive toward consistency and cleanliness in both code *and* design.

 ## clients